Family Faith Formation

 walking together with Jesus striving for Holiness

-Welcome to Faith Formation for Elementary Families
+Welcome to Family Faith Formation

 "Hear, O Isreal: The LORD our God the LORD is one.
 Love the LORD your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.